better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Overview

 Radicle basically uses Git as a database.
-This means everything is stored in single Git monorepo that is read and written from via the Upstream client.
+This means everything is stored in a single Git monorepo that is read and written from via the Upstream client.
 Our Git implementation was devised to create an incentive for the seeder to provide all data necessary to resolve and verify a repository, while reducing latency by eliminating gossip queries and git fetches as much as possible.